Construction producer price and construction cost indices overview

 In general, both the indicators for costs and for prices show a very similar development.
 Figure 1 illustrates this for the EU-28.

 Between 2005 and mid-2008 construction costs (for residential buildings) increased relatively steadily in the EU-28 (Figure 1).
 After its peak in the third quarter of 2008 the index began to fall and reached its lowest level about one year later.
 In total however, the decline was not particularly pronounced, it amounted to roughly one percentage point.
 In 2010 the index started to increase again.
 Less than one year later it regained the level it had displayed before the crisis.
-During the last four years construction cost and construction prices have shown a moderate quarterly average growth of about 0.2% (0.3%).
+Between 2010 and 2015 construction costs and output prices grew at a moderately pace of around 0.3% per quarter.
+In 2016 and 2017 the increase accelerated to around 0.7% per quarter.

-The development of the construction cost index was mainly influenced by the material cost component, while the labour cost component continued to grow even during the crisis - although at a somewhat slower pace than before.
+The development of the construction cost index was mainly influenced by the material cost component (which accounts for almost two thirds of the total costs), while the labour cost component continued to grow even during the crisis - although at a slower pace than before.